JTIE-6EE7/nornir-netbox-demo/README.md

 This script uses Netbox as a Source of Truth for Nornir to automate provisioning, deployment and testing of a demo WAN.

+Devices must be prepopulated in Netbox with a Primary IP address for management.

 # Script overview:

 * Initialize Nornir/Netbox